In this post

 Things like clouds, leaves on trees or simply the satellite position can alter the GPS results from one day to the next, which is why I prefer to do this type of comparison instead of having a predefined path and assess it from there.

-I'll start with the most serious problem with the Forerunne 945 to date: open water swimming.
-At present there is a "bug"Obviously, the MARQ Athlete also suffers from it, internally it is still the same watch.
+I will start with the most serious problem with the Forerunne 945 today: open water swimming.
+As of today, there is a "bug"This is a firmware bug that Garmin has not yet managed to fix and that is not exclusive to the FR945.
+Obviously the MARQ Athlete also suffers from it, internally they are still the same watch.

 It is not a fault that always happens in every training, but it is quite repetitive.
 And annoying.
 I prepare for my open water training, wait for the GPS signal in all the watches, and even some minutes more to ensure good satellite coverage, and start the activity when I am still out of the water to avoid any kind of mistake.